 Two versions of REO's power line filters are available, the standard CNW 161 PLC filter and the CNW 163 filter for applications requiring DIN rail mounting.
 Both models comply with the Electromagnetic Compatibility (EMC) Directive 89/336 / EEC.

 Interference is generated by any electronic devices active on a power line, as well as by many switch-mode power supplies.
-The rise of Industry 4.0 has led not only a large number of electronic devices on lines, but also to a rise in the use of PLCs.
-This involves the transmission of data in electrical grids, often using existing lines to minimise costs.
+The rise of Industry 4.0 has not only led to a large number of electronic devices on lines, but also to a rise in the use of PLCs.
+This involves the transmission of data in electrical grids, often using existing lines to minimize costs.
 However, this further increases the likelihood of electrical interference.

 REO's power line filters tackle EMI and RFI by removing high-frequency electrical noise from the supply network, with a filtering range from 50 kHz to 20 MHz.
 Most electronic noise falls within this range and will be safely removed before it reaches the powered devices.

 "The push towards industry 4.0 is putting a bigger strain on power lines and leading to many power quality issues," explained Steve Hughes, managing director of REO UK.
 “The resulting electrical noise can reduce device lifespans and, in rare cases, permanently damage sensitive components.
 Therefore, it's important for businesses to remove these frequencies and keep them safely under control before implementing industry 4.0 technologies.

 “Addressing EMI and RFI is also important for those working with renewable power sources.
 Power converters play a big part in making renewable energy usable, but they introduce a high amount of noise into the power lines.
 Being able to effectively filter out those disruptive frequencies brings us a step closer to safely adopting renewable power. ”